Software Solutions for Enhancing the Monetization, Deployment and Origination of DERs

 Ecogy’s nodes as they appear in the EcoSuite

 We want to be enabling virtual power plants (VPPs).
-How will the EcoSuite allow for that?
+How will the Ecosuite allow for that?

 The concept of the VPP is that now that I’ve done the hard work and deployed an array of heterogeneous resources, with different inverters and different batteries and ev chargers and load control devices, et cetera, I now have the ability to aggregate those resources and optimize the way we monetize them as a collective.